Bryan White

 Bryan Shelton White (born February 17, 1974) is an American country music singer and songwriter.
 Signed to Asylum Records in 1994 at age 20, White released his self-titled debut album that year.
 Both it and its follow-up, 1996's Between Now and Forever, were certified platinum by the Recording Industry Association of America, and 1997's The Right Place was certified gold.
 His fourth album, 1999's How Lucky I Am, produced two top 40 singles, with the song "God Gave Me You" eventually becoming a big hit in the Philippines.

-White has charted 17 singles on the Billboard country charts, of which four reached number one: "Someone Else's Star" in 1995, "Rebecca Lynn" and "So Much for Pretending" in 1996, and "Sittin' on Go" in 1997.
+White has charted 17 singles on the Billboard country charts, of which six reached number one: "Someone Else's Star" in 1995, Rebecca Lynn's "I'm Not Supposed to Love You Anymore", "From This Moment On" (with Shania Twain), and "So Much for Pretending" in 1996, and "Sittin' on Go" in 1997.
 "So Much for Pretending" was the most successful of these songs, spending two weeks at number one.

 Early life

 White was born in Lawton, Oklahoma, in 1974, and raised in Oklahoma City.
 Raised by a musical family, White began playing the drums at age 5 through the instruction of his father.
 He also played in his mother's pop band and his father's country band as a teenager, and was encouraged to take up singing after his mother heard him sing during a sound check.

 After moving to Nashville White sold T-shirts for the band Pearl River, in which his friend Derek George played guitar.
 The band regularly let White onstage to perform a song during their concerts.
 He also befriended two record producers: Billy Joe Walker, Jr. (who is also a session guitarist, songwriter, and Jazz musician) and Kyle Lehning, the latter of whom helped him sign a contract with Asylum Records in 1994.